kiddystation/Head/README.md

 # Head
-Hi there my name is kiddystation and i am a new programmer.
+Hi there!
+My name is kiddystation and i am a new programmer.